Lisa and Bob

 Friday, April 3rd

 Friday morning at 7:15 we went on the condo tour.
-It was horrendous, see this description if you want to know what 3 hrs of disaster is like.
+It was horrendous, 3 hours of disaster.
 In any case, we escaped finally with 2 free Epcot tickets and headed right over.

 We went in and, since it was "only" 10:30 the lands were not open yet.
 We went back to the "going up" waterfall and the jumping happy water demon droplets (my favorite part).
 We went into "the land" but the lines were long yet.
 So we wandered back to the Worlds.